packet-guardian/packet-guardian/docs/using-docker.md

 # Using Docker

-Docker compatibility is currently experimental.
+Docker compatibility is currently experimental and most likely broken.
 Please use at your own risk.
-If anything goes wrong please file and issue but understand that Docker compatibility is not high priority at this time.
+If anything goes wrong please file an issue but understand that Docker compatibility is not high priority at this time.

 This repo comes with a handy Dockerfile.
 To create a new image which will compile PG from source, run `docker build -t pg --rm .`.
 It exposes ports 67 (DHCP), 80, and 443.
 Port 443 is optional if you don't want to use HTTPS.
 You can run the container with: